 In 2001, while in seminary, Charles wrote the ministry plan for Africa New Life.
 And that summer he and Florence returned to Rwanda to see what God wanted to do with them and through the ministry.
 When they returned the U.S. for the next semester, Charles and Florence brought 30 pictures of children who needed to be sponsored and the ministry was born.

-Today Africa New Life provides for more than 9,000 children on track towards a high school graduation, vocational training and university graduation.
+Today Africa New Life provides for more than 10,000 children on track toward high school graduation, vocational training, or a university degree.

 Charles completed his Doctorate through Gordon Conwell Seminary in 2015.
 Together, he and Florence are raising their four children, Isaac, Jonathan, Sarah, and Joseph, in Rwanda.